+From the report (translation): “The age-standardised incidence of invasive cervical cancer in Sweden has increased substantially the last two years (20 %) and for the whole period 2005-2015 there is a statistically significant increase.
+The incidence in Sweden for 2014-2015 is 11.5 per 100,000 women.
+The increase the last two years can be seen in all counties except Södermanland, Skåne, Jämtland and Västerbotten.
+Substantial and statistically significant increases are seen for Östergötland, Jönköping, Blekinge, Halland, Värmland, Örebro and Dalarna, with an average increase of 7 % - 8 %.
+Tendencies to substantial increases are also seen for Uppsala, Gotland, Västmanland and Västerbotten with yearly average increases of 4 % or more.”

-statistically significant (p=0.03).
-The information was based on data from the statistical database managed by the National Board of Health and Welfare in Sweden.
-The author of the report suggested that it is important to track the causes of these major changes.
-Data, therefore, need to be further analyzed.
-Clinical stage in the diagnosis and histological type of cervical cancer, as well as changes in different quality parameters in the screening program, need to be considered.
-However, at present no explanations were given for the increase in cervix cancer incidence by the Center of Cervix Cancer in their year-report.
+The information above was based on data from the statistical database managed by the National Board of Health and Welfare in Sweden.
+The author of the report suggested that it is important to track the causes of the increase in cervical cancer incidence.
+However, at present no explanations were given for the increase in cervical cancer incidence by the Centre of Cervix Cancer in their year-report.

-To better understand possible reasons for the increase in cervix cancer incidence, I have subgrouped the data according to age, using the statistical database of the National Board of Health and Welfare.
-The increase in cervix cancer incidence was shown to be most prominent in women 20-49 years-of-age while no apparent increase was observed in women above 50 years-of-age (Figure 1).
-When the number of cases in the 20-49-year age group was compared for 2006 and 2015 it was seen that the difference in the number of cases was 115 (202 cases for 2006 and 317 cases for 2015).
-The relative increase in cervix cancer incidence was 50 % when the incidence for 2015 was compared with the incidence for 2006.
+To better understand possible reasons for the increase in cervical cancer incidence, I have subgrouped the data according to age, using the statistical database of the National Board of Health and Welfare (by using the same database used by the authors in reference [1]).
+In addition, a relevant literature survey was made to put the current data into perspective.

+Results

-In Sweden, there are 1.9 million women between 20-49 years-of-age according to Statistics Sweden in 2015.
-The incidence of cervical cancer is therefore 0.17 ‰ in this population.
-In Figure 2 the relative change is given in each 5-year age group cohort between 2006 and 2015, further illustrating the increased cancer incidence of the younger age groups.
+The increase in cervical cancer incidence was shown to be most prominent in women 20-49 years-of-age while no apparent increase was observed in women above 50 years-of-age (Figure 1).
+The number of cases in the 20-49-year-group increased from 202 cases in 2006 up to 317 cases in 2015.
+The absolute increase was 115 cases corresponding to an increase of 50 % in this younger age group.
+In Sweden, there are 1.9 million women between 20-49 years-of-age according to Statistics Sweden in 2015 (2).
+The incidence of cervical cancer is therefore 0.17 ‰ for women in the 20-49-year-group (317 cases per 1.9 million women).
+In Figure 2 the relative change between 2006 and 2015 is given for each 10-year-age-group cohort, further illustrating the more pronounced increased cancer incidence of the younger age groups.

 Figure 1.
-Increase in incidence of cervix cancer in younger women (<50 years-of-age) as compared with women ≥50 year-of-age.
+Increase in incidence of cervical cancer in younger women (<50 years-of-age) as compared with women ≥50 year-of-age.
 The number of cases/100 000 women from 2006 to 2015 is shown.

-* age-adjusted according to the standard Swedish population in 2000

 Figure 2.
 The relative change in percent of invasive cervical cancer incidence in Sweden between 2006 and 2015 in different age groups.
-The figure is based on data from the statistical database at the National Board of Health and Welfare in Sweden.
+The figure is based on data from the statistical database of the National Board of Health and Welfare in Sweden.
 The cancer incidence is age-adjusted according to the standard Swedish population in 2000.

+Discussion

-Possible explanations for the increase in cervix cancer incidence among young women are discussed in this article.
+Possible explanations for the increase in cervical cancer incidence among young women are discussed.

-A change in routines or other technical or methodological changes during this period would be the first explanation to consider.
-The selective change in younger women and that the increase was noted in most counties in Sweden argue against this explanation.
-Neither was such an explanation given by the Center for Cervix Cancer Prevention in Sweden in their Year-report.
+A change in routines or other technical or methodological changes during this period may affect the reported incidence of cervical cancer due to a change in the sensitivity of the diagnostic tools.
+The selective change in younger women and the fact that the increase was noted in most counties in Sweden argue against this explanation.
+Neither was such an explanation given by the Centre for Cervix Cancer Prevention in Sweden in their Year-report (1).